araneforseti/semblance-of-functionality/source/about/index.md

 <a href="https://github.com/araneforseti">{% fa_inline github fab %}</a>     <a href="https://www.linkedin.com/in/shutchin/">{% fa_inline linkedin fab %}</a>
 </div>

-I am a Quality Strategist with 10 years of experience working for various clients.
+Sarah Hutchins is a Quality Strategist with 10 years of experience working for various clients.
+Currently employed at [Amboss](https://www.amboss.com/), previously employed at [ThoughtWorks](https://www.thoughtworks.com/).

-I try to record my experiences, discoveries, and thought processes here in this blog.
+Here I record my experiences, discoveries, and thought processes here in this blog.

 Tools created:
 - [api-tester](https://github.com/araneforseti/api-tester), a ruby gem for testing APIs